LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 Within the framework of the *DeLoRI* (Dedicated Low-field (+mri) for breast) project, *Fraunhofer MEVIS* in Bremen is actively engaged in crafting a compact and mobile low-field (+mri) unit customised specifically for screening purposes.
 As described before, since 1991 low-field (+mri)s have evolved into a growing realm of research, showcasing significant opportunities within the field of medical technology.
 The efforts by *Fraunhofer MEVIS* exemplifies the ongoing commitment to utilizing the potential of low-field (+mri) for enhanced breast screening applications.

 The focus of the ongoing efforts is to improve the homogeneity of magnets within low-field (+mri) systems below *1000 (+ppm)*, primarily driven by the goal of establishing a compact low-field (+mri) for breast cancer detection.
+This value was defined as a rough target value for the homogeneity of the experimental test magnet to be set up for the project, as a result of which the performance can be compared with existing approaches for such magnets. [@HPB04]

 Beyond the development and prototype construction of low-field (+mri) scanners, the project encompasses electromagnetic simulation of components within the low-field (+mri) system, coupled with machine learning-driven control and data acquisition.
 The resultant software will be instrumental in reconstruction, with a specific focus on leveraging (+ai)-based methodologies.